mikosama326/parking-lot/README.md

 # Parking Lot Simulation

+A coding assignment for a freshers' job recruitment.
+Written in Java, meant to be compiled and run on Linux.
+Developed using TDD.

+The goal is to simulate a parking lot with a lot-allocation system that assigns an incoming car the lot with the lowest number.
+It has a Shell-based UI with commands for each car as it enters.

 ## How to build

 You'll need Maven and JUnit, as well as the Java JDK and JRE set up.